AleGarAlon/gameClient/README.md

 ### Armory page

--Here you can sell items and buy armor pieces and weapons
+-Here you can sell and buy armor pieces and weapons

 ### Shop page

-Here you can sell items and buy consumables
+Here you can sell and buy consumables

 ### Circle (Not implemented yet)